-While preparing these financial statements, it was assumed that the Company would continue its business activity in the foreseeable future.
+These financial statements have been prepared on the going concern basis for the period of no less than 12 months as of 31 December 2020.
 At the date of approval for publication of these financial statements, no facts or circumstances were identified that might pose a threat to the Company as a going concern.